poult-lab/daily-word/english_words_ learning.md

 "the practice of showing respect for God or a god, by saying prayers, singing with others, etc.; a ceremony for this"

-[v] He worshipped at the local mosque.
+[v] He worshipped at the local mosque./Freedom to worship as you wish.

 "to go to a service in a religious building"